CMOE-TUDelft/TheGeneralizedSBM.jl/README.md

-# TheGeneralizedSBM.jl
+# TheGeneralizedSBM.jl: A [julia](https://julialang.org/)-based implementation of the Generalized Shifted Boundary Method using [Gridap.jl](https://github.com/gridap/Gridap.jl).

 [![DOI](https://zenodo.org/badge/1029609698.svg)](https://doi.org/10.5281/zenodo.16764244)

-A [julia](https://julialang.org/)-based implementation of the Generalized Shifted Boundary Method using [Gridap.jl](https://github.com/gridap/Gridap.jl).
+## Abstract
+The Generalized Shifted Boundary Method (GSBM) is a geometry-agnostic finite element framework for solving PDEs on complex, parametrized, and evolving domains.
+This repository provides the reference implementation in Julia using the Gridap.jl ecosystem, with examples for the Poisson equation, linear elasticity, and transient Stokes flow.

 ## What is GSBM?